 For the medieval marked reenactment event that we were a part of this weekend, I was asked to make some lunch for the group.
 I knew were were about eight adults and a gaggle of children, so I wanted to make something in advance that was easy to eat and would feed a bunch of people.
 A have wanted to make some kind of hand pie for a while, so this seemed like a good opportunity.

 One of my favourite salads is one based on boiled pearl barley.
 I love pearl barley salad, because it is filling, fresh and easy to make.
 I often serve it instead of pasta or potatoes and people generally seem pretty happy with that.
 More often than not, we have it with fish or a steak on the side but sometimes I serve it with some fried goats cheese on top instead of meat on the side.
 I do quite a few variations on this salad, but the boiled barley is at the core of each variation.

-On the blog I have talked about spiced wine before.
-My boyfriend and I have decided that we want to start going to reenactment markeds as spice wine merchants.
+On the blog I have talked about medieval spiced wine before.
+My boyfriend and I have decided that we want to start going to medieval reenactment markeds as spice wine merchants.
 To do this we of course had to get the clothing and gear, more about that in another post.
 We are going to our first marked in little under two weeks.

-For the midwinter feast I couldn’t find period recipe for carrots, that didn’t involve mashing them, as we already had one purée on the table I decided that I didn’t want a second one, so I found a modern recipe for carrots steamed in lemon juice with fresh theme.
-I don’t really like cooked carrots all that much, but I liked them.
+I don’t really like cooked carrots all that much, but I liked these steamed carrots.
 They were gone by the time we removed the dishes of the second course, so I can’t have been alone in like them.
 It is a very simple dish, that is quick to make and quite tasty.